LawLawL/Auto-delete-history/README.md

 ## Use

-For now the scripts works only for Google Chrome and Vivaldo
+For now the scripts works only for Google Chrome and Vivaldi

 ### If you have downloaded the .py